mapninja/Scouts_PDFMAP_Android/README.md

 ###Opening a Map in PDF Maps

+Note that the tutorial images in the following section use maps for the location I am in

 6. Once the import process has completed, tap on the map to open it.

   ![Android Screenshot](https://dl.dropboxusercontent.com/u/31204294/images/Screenshot_2014-07-24-14-41-54_resize.png "Android Screenshot")  ![Android Screenshot](https://dl.dropboxusercontent.com/u/31204294/images/Screenshot_2014-07-24-14-42-32_resize.png "Android Screenshot")